Enterprise Digital Transformation: 9 Signs Your Playbook Needs an Upgrade

 The mere process of working with customers can provide plenty of data to work with.
 However, if this information isn’t documented and processed properly, it can’t bring value to the enterprise—and it’s a growth opportunity missed.

 Additionally, if a company works in several regions or has customers that operate internationally, having an outdated approach to data analysis and data processing can distort the entire customer history — instead of a comprehensive structure, there would be a puzzle of data gathered from different sources and carrying no value to the enterprise.
-The emergence of such issues means executives need to consider expanding their current arsenal with advanced digital transformation solutions.
+The emergence of such issues means executives need to consider expanding their current arsenal with advanced digital enterprise transformation solutions.

-Our most prominent case study shows how much of a difference enterprise digital transformation can make.
+Our most prominent case study shows how much of a difference digital enterprise transformation can make.
 Within our work for our client, we created a flexible platform that introduced a single enterprise accounting standard across all regions.
 With this change, all client's departments became able to receive information about any particular customer in a timely manner, creating comprehensive and actionable portfolios while organizing and managing area-specific data.

 5) Limited use of cloud service